Mortiz98/learningJava/README.md

 Java Course by Píldoras Informáticas (YouTube)

-💡 Keep practicing, experimenting, making mistakes, and learning.
-This is just the beginning of your journey with Java.
+💡 Keep practicing, experimenting, making mistakes, and learning — this is just the beginning of your journey with Java.